SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 Ads in compensation logic can resolve to true or false based on following rules:
 1. If targeting logic strictly depends on a query instance for which the user didn't give permission, $aN evaluates to false
 2. Else if target logic evaluates to false for any reason, $aN evaluates to false
     - For example, user could have given permission for age, but provided "yes" as an answer.
-If $aN's conditions expression strictly depends on this age query instance, $aN will evaluate to false.
+If $aN's target expression strictly depends on this age query instance, $aN will evaluate to false.
 3. Else if user didn't watch the ad on the defined ad surface, and hence does not have an ad signature, $aN will evaluate to false.
 4. Else if user cannot provide a valid ad signature, $aN will evaluate to false.
 5. Else, $aN evaluates to true.